 Called on because he and Mitchell witnessed similar lethal happenings in the Andes years earlier, Tuck is reluctant, for the prior fiasco almost ruined his career.
 But a geologist ends up as a second decapitation victim, an experienced climber turns into a dead-eyed zombie with his murderous sights on Munro, and reporter Payne observes all of it.
-The otherworldly creatures seem to be better acclimated to the conditions by the minute.
+The otherworldly creatures seem to become better acclimated to the conditions by the minute.
 With the entire village under assault and secrecy no longer an issue, Tucker takes charge and confronts his painful professional past.

 |HOW TOUGH IS HE?
 We learn that it's cold enough up there to freeze the blankets inside the cabin.....|

 |But Tuck doesn't even need a HAT!
 You've had it this time, aliens!!|

 Don't let that last fact fool you, though.
 The film has been mocked for decades because of its blatant U.S. title, not a lack of quality.
 Director Lawrence builds a genuine sense of dread and is able to successfully hide his low budget until TERROR's final act, when he's forced to employ the best special effects the funding will allow (subpar, to put it kindly) and to finally reveal what's been hiding in that cloud.
 There's that word again--that's one gulp if you're playing along.